Thousands expected to march in New York to demand that Biden 'end fossil fuels'

 The march comes after a summer marked by extreme weather events exacerbated by climate change, from historic heat waves in the U.S., Europe and Asia, to the deadly wildfire in Maui and catastrophic flooding from Brazil to China to Libya.

-And it comes just days before a "Climate Ambition Summit" hosted by U.N.
-Secretary General António Guterres, aimed at pressuring world leaders to commit to more rapid emissions cuts.
+And it comes just days before a "Climate Ambition Summit" hosted by United Nations Secretary-General António Guterres, aimed at pressuring world leaders to commit to more rapid emissions cuts.
 Guterres has said only countries that present credible new plans – including the phase-out of fossil fuels – will be invited to participate.
 Biden does not plan to attend.

 Scientists say the world needs to limit warming to 1.5 degrees Celsius (2.7 degrees Fahrenheit) above pre-industrial levels to avoid the most catastrophic impacts of climate change.
 To meet that goal, the U.N. says emissions must fall 43 percent by 2030, compared with 2019 levels, and eventually reach "net-zero" by 2050 – which means contributing no new greenhouse gasses to the atmosphere.